 - 1 tsp dish soap

-Stir it all together with a teaspoon, then use the spoon to drop a bit of the mixture over your grout lines, until the grout is covered.
+This solution should be safe to use on almost any type of grout, but do a test in an inconspicuous spot first, just to be sure before moving on to tackling the rest of the room.
+Stir all the ingredients together with a teaspoon, then use the spoon to drop a bit of the mixture over your grout lines, until the grout is covered.

-Leave it to soak in and work its magic for about 10 minutes, then grab the toothbrush and gently scrub.
+Leave it to soak in and let it work its magic for about 10 minutes, then grab the toothbrush and gently scrub.
 You’ll be amazed at all the dirt that you see bubble up and out of your grout!
+It doesn’t take much elbow-grease at all.

-To remove the cleaner, wipe it away with your damp cloth, rinsing the cloth and re-wiping as needed.
+To remove the cleaner, rinse and wipe it away with the damp cloth, rinsing it, and re-wiping as needed.

 Wait for your grout to dry fully, then sit back and admire your results!

-Work in sections of about three feet by three feet as you make your way around the room.
-You can either do one section per day or you can just keep going and do all the sections one-after-the-other over the course of an afternoon.
-Whatever works for you. 🙂
+Work in sections about three feet by three feet as you make your way around the room.
+You can either do one section per day or keep going and do all the sections one after the other over the course of an afternoon.
+Whatever works for you.

 Homemade Grout Cleaner Results